IS YOUR RENTAL EQUIPMENT BEING HELD

 TO THE HIGHEST STANDARDS?

-The mere existence of this bill confirms that the quality of rental equipment in hospitals is an issue worth monitoring — and it draws attention to the fact that improperly serviced equipment can pose a significant patient safety risk.
-Although many assume that those patient incidents are few and far between, reports show that during a four-year period the FDA received 56,000 reports* of adverse events associated with infusion pumps alone.
-From a hospital perspective, it is imperative to take steps to reduce that risk by ensuring that any rental equipment is maintained according to the same stringent quality standards applied to OEMs.
+Although no additional regulations have been implemented yet, the FDA’s heightened focus in this area confirms that the quality of rental equipment — and how they are serviced — is worth monitoring.
+In fact, while many assume that patient incidents are few and far between, studies show that during a four year period the FDA received 56,000 reports* of adverse events associated with infusion pumps alone.
+From a healthcare perspective, it is imperative to take steps to reduce that risk by ensuring that any rental equipment in their facility is maintained according to the same stringent quality standards applied to OEMs.
 Few MME and bed rental providers voluntarily adhere to these standards, so it’s critical to monitor the level of quality being introduced to your hospital.

 Protect Your Patients and Your Reputation